2020-Dec-04 Fri 14:16

 In Part 1 of this series we learned that, as autotrophs, plants crave carbon dioxide to feed themselves through photosynthesis.
 In general, the more CO2, the more photosynthesis, the faster and bigger plants will grow.
 Knowing this relationship, greenhouse growers and indoor farmers often enrich the plant environment with CO2 to maximize yields and increase product output.
 Crop productivity is even greater when elevated levels of CO2 are co-optimized with light intensity, air temperature, VPD, and fertilizer.

-The question I ask in Part 2 of this series: Do plants crave high CO
+The question I ask in Part 2 of this series: Do plants crave high CO2 levels?

 CO2 and Crop Nutrition